JordanMartinez/purescript-ecosystem-update/debrief.md

 - updating all dependencies to `master`
 - updating CI to use a newer version of `v0.14.0`

+### No easy way to quickly identify all breaking changes across multiple repos

+Initially, we had to look through all repos to even know which issues and PRs were considered 'breaking' and had been planned for this upcoming release, and which were not.
+This could easily be sped up if we used GitHub labels in a standardized way and a search across multiple repos.

+### No easy way to quickly identify all PRs that are ready for review / approved

+Once a PR was submitted, it became hard to find which PRs were ready for review or were approved and just needed to be merged.
+We solved this by using a multi-repo search.
+This AFAICR did not require using GitHub labels to tag things.

 ### Too many breaking changes to do in one breaking PS release

 - getting `v0.14.0` out sooner became more important than adding another breaking change